 Without movement, there is no music.
 Movement leads to flow and flow results in hyper-productive teams.

 Body and movement play, the second type of play, helps children develop a spatial understanding of how they relate to the world.
 It also teaches the basics of physics such as gravity.
 This type of play is the primary characteristic of fun.
-It includes dance, sport and more kinesthetic games like hide-and-seek.
+It includes dance, sports and more kinesthetic games like hide-and-seek.

 If you had to choose only one playful activity to include at work, make it movement.
 Movement is important for far more reasons than I can list in this post, the most essential being that movement is what allows for energy within the body to flow.
 This movement of energy, in turn, means access to new ideas and old memories which allows for more creative problem-solving.